Role at MMG: Senior Consultant

 She says.
 “Nonprofits do such important work, but often aren’t resourced to be as impactful as possible.
 I know because I’ve been there, as both a board member and executive director of nonprofits.
 If MMG can remove one obstacle or provide more resources, we are helping really important work happen.”

 Education and career highlights: “My entire career has been focused on performance improvement and leveraging the potential of people,” Gretchen says.
-She holds undergraduate degrees from East Central College and St. Louis University, as well as her MA in Human Resource Development from Webster University and her MBA from Fontbonne University.
+She holds undergraduate degrees from East Central College and St. Louis University, as well as an MA in Human Resource Development from Webster University and an MBA from Fontbonne University.
 Gretchen’s career achievements are many, including HR learning and development leadership at Edward Jones, leading East Central’s Center for Workforce Development as Executive Director and serving the Greater Missouri Leadership Foundation as Executive Director.

 Hidden talent: Gretchen loves to cook, but doesn’t use recipes or cookbooks.
 “I browse Pinterest and read cookbooks for inspiration, but I don’t like measuring and I’m not very good at following instructions!” she smiles.